Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Above Edith Lake, heading up to Sand Mountain

 Past Edith we entered the high alpine, filled with rocky peaks and small tarns, along with a little bit of patchy snow (nothing that you could not cross in trail runners).
-We continued up to the pass below Sand Mountain, dropped our packs in the saddle and hiked up to summit Sand, which was a very short detour and well worth it for the views.
+We continued up to the pass below Sand Mountain, dropped our packs in the saddle, and hiked up to summit Sand, which was a very short detour and well worth it for the views.
 From there we hiked up to another rideline above Toxaway, and then descended to the lake to find a campsite.

 Toxaway Lake is huge and has many campsites surrounding the lake.
 We opted for one a little higher up that we could have both lake and mountain views.
-Our spot also felt secluded even though there were others camping near by.
+Our spot also felt secluded even though there were others camping nearby.
 We went down to the lakeshore for dinner and to filter water, then headed back up to our campsite for the night.
 The mosquitos were not awful until dusk, then they really started to come out.
 We were already in our tent by then so they didn’t really bother us.

 girl backpacking at toxaway lake idaho